ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation-other/index.md

 This section covers areas of aggregation that don't fit within the other sections of the documentation.

+## Configuring Aggregation Functions
-## Restricting Functions
+### Restricting Functions

 By default, all functions are available to all value columns.
-To restrict the functions on a column, use the `allowedAggFuncs` column property.
+To restrict the aggregation functions available on a value column, use the `allowedAggFuncs` column property.

 <snippet>
 const gridOptions = {